Graduation Pathway Options

 The current score students must meet (this score will be confirmed and updated here at least annually by September 1.
 Students may choose to meet either the minimum score the year a student take the ASVAB or the score established by any branch of the military posted here on a later date prior to the student turning 21 years of age.):

 To meet the graduation pathway option, the student must take the ASVAB while in high school.
-(The military has age and other restrictions concerning the acceptance of the ASVAB, so students considering a military career should look into military entrance requirements.
-See more information about the ASVAB pathway on SBE's ASVAB webpage.)
+(The military has age and other restrictions concerning the acceptance of the ASVAB.
+Different branches of the military and different careers in the military will require higher scores so students considering a military career should look into military entrance requirements.
+See more information about the ASVAB pathway on SBE's ASVAB web page.)

 A student may meet this graduation pathway option by completing a sequence of CTE courses, which align with the student’s High School and Beyond Plan.
 Satisfying this graduation pathway option meets requirements in both English and math.
 A course that is used as part of a CTE sequence may also be used to meet subject area graduation requirements in CTE or in other subject areas through CTE course equivalencies.